SimNautilus/nautilusFlow/README.md

 Scripts necessary for the SENSEI in situ interface and Catalyst in situ infrastructure to operate with PHASTA.
 Together these tools enable live, reconfigurable visualization and live, reconfigurable problem definition that promote rapid design space exploration.

 Computational steering allows practitioners to define design space limits and select quantities of interest that inform ensemble simulation.

+The in situ SENSEI and Catalyst content can be found [here](senseiCatalystInSitu/README.md).

 ## Ensemble Generation